Skip to navigation – Site map

 The required resolution of images for publication is 300 dpi (points or pixels by inch).
 Low resolution images cannot be processed.

-Illustrations must be sent in separate file.
+Illustrations must be sent in a separate file.
 They must not be included in the text.

 The text should only provide a reference to the exact title of the file that must be placed where the image is supposed to be inserted.
-It must also include a full reference (see “REFERENCES IN FOOTNOTES” section).
+It must also include a full reference (see above).
 The illustrations must be numbered and preceded by the abbreviation “Fig. x”.

 References to illustrations in the text will be clearly indicated as follows: (Fig.+number).